East Low German: Related languages

-East Low German belongs to the dialect continuum of the continental West Germanic languages.
+East Low German belongs to the dialect continuum of the West Germanic languages.
 It developed from the older Middle Low German.

 In the West it fades into West Low German.
 The distinction is usually made referring to the plural endings of the verbs: East Low German endings are based on the old first person ending: -e(n), whereas West Low German endings are based on the old second person ending: -(e)t.
 The categorization of the Low German dialects into an Eastern and a Western group is not made by all linguists.

 In the South, it fades into East Central German.
 The difference is that the East Low German varieties have not been affected by the High German consonant shift.
 The areas affected by the High German consonant shift are still expanding today, especially the Berlinerisch dialect that is gaining ground on the Brandenburgisch dialect by which it is surrounded.